-Seventy-five years later, IFT has grown both in numbers and in impact.
-With members from virtually every discipline related to food science and technology, and from more than 100 countries around the world, IFT has truly become a voice for those dedicated to the science of food.
+More than seventy-five years later, IFT has grown both in numbers and in impact.
+With members from virtually every discipline related to food science and technology, and from more than 95 countries around the world, IFT has truly become a voice for those dedicated to the science of food.

 IFT’s founders established five objectives in the organization’s original constitution:

 - Facilitate the interchange of ideas among its members

 - Stimulate scientific investigations into technical problems dealing with the manufacture and distribution of food

 - Promulgate the results of research in food technology

 - Plan, organize, and administer projects for the advancement of food science

 It’s a testament to the foresight of our organization’s leaders that these objectives are as relevant today—if not more so—than they were when we were founded.

 Strengthening Our Community…And Advancing the Science of Food

 IFT builds on our rich history as a forum for professionals in industry, academia, and government to gather, network, learn, and contribute to the global advancement of science.
 At a time when the world is getting smaller and there is a need to advance the science of food to address critical societal issues such as hunger, malnutrition, and sustainability for a growing global population, we are committed to: